 Through a City of London Multi-Year Community Grant (2020-2023), we are excited to maintain our commitment to serving young immigrants and newcomers to London.
 This funding ensures that all mentees who have an ethno-racial background receive a high quality mentoring relationship that meets their unique cultural needs

 Thank you to RBC Future Launch for their three-year donation (2018-2020), which has enabled us to launch our Post-Secondary and Career Readiness Program for mentees nearing high school graduation.
 It is an honour to be working alongside RBC who believes in “empowering the youth of today, for the jobs of tomorrow.”

 Thank you to Scotiabank for their five-year donation (2019-2023) to build our capacity and accelerate our signature 1:1 mentoring program through several exciting and innovative initiatives.
 Just like us, Scotiabank is “committed to helping young people reach their infinite potential.”

-Thank you to the Megan Holliday Memorial Fund and the Tom and Sue Allan Family Fund and the Dale and Marion Creighton Family Fund at London Community Foundation.
+Thank you to the Megan Holliday Memorial Fund, the Tom and Sue Allan Family Fund and the Dale and Marion Creighton Family Fund at London Community Foundation.

 Thank you to Westminster College Foundation for providing us a grant for our 50 Men in 50 Days campaign.
 This grant helped us to recruit male mentors for boys on our waitlist, some of whom had been waiting for years for their match.